xwiki/xwiki-docker/README.md

 This will provide enough permissions for the `xwiki` user to create new schemas which is required to be able to create sub-wikis.

-The command below will also configure the MySQL container to save its data on your localhost in a `/my/path/mysql` directory, and to execute the SQL file defined above at startup:

-Note: you must make sure the directories you are mounting into the container are fully-qualified, and aren't relative paths.
+Note: Make sure the directories you are mounting into the container are fully-qualified, and aren't relative paths.

 ```console
 docker run --net=xwiki-nw --name mysql-xwiki -v /my/path/mysql:/var/lib/mysql -v /my/path/mysql-init:/docker-entrypoint-initdb.d -e MYSQL_ROOT_PASSWORD=xwiki -e MYSQL_USER=xwiki -e MYSQL_PASSWORD=xwiki -e MYSQL_DATABASE=xwiki -d mysql:5.7 --character-set-server=utf8mb4 --collation-server=utf8mb4_bin --explicit-defaults-for-timestamp=1